aspauldingcode/JBudget/PLAN.md

   - Data: primitives, `String`
   - GUI: none
   - Deliverable: Console demos for basic types and I/O.
+  - Micro-Exercises:
+    - Build `InputDemo` using `Scanner` to read an amount and a category, then echo them.
+    - Create `MathDemo.sumAndAverage(int...)` and print results for a sample array.
+    - Implement `StringDemo.formatCurrency(double)` that returns a currency-like string.

 ### Week 03 — Control Flow
   - Package: `week03_control_flow`